-1- The coronavirus ("COVID-19") pandemic has spread across various geographies globally, causing disruption to business and economic activities.
+1- The coronavirus ("COVID-19") pandemic is continuing across the various geographies globally, causing disruption to business and economic activities.
 COVID-19 has brought about uncertainties in the global economic environment.
-QNBAA is closely monitoring the situation and has activated its business continuity planning and other risk management practices to manage the potential business disruption COVID-19 outbreak may have on its operations and financial performance.
+QNBAA is closely monitoring the situation through the business continuity planning and other risk management practices to manage the business disruption caused by COVID-19 outbreak on its operations and financial performance.

-Based on the uncertainties caused by COVID-19 and in the light of the actions taken by the state regarding the co-existence procedures, QNBAA is closely monitoring the loan portfolio considering the relevant impact of COVID-19 on the qualitative and quantitative factors where determining the significant increase in Credit Risk is specifically for the exposures of the mostly affected sectors.
+Based on the uncertainties caused by COVID-19 and following the actions taken by the state regarding the co-existence procedures, QNBAA is closely following up the loan portfolio considering the relevant impact of COVID-19 on the qualitative and quantitative factors where determining the significant increase in Credit Risk is specifically done for the whole portfolio with its different economic sectors.

-Accordingly, QNBAA is continuing its internal protective action started in Q1 2020 by enhancing the level of provisions as well as the portfolio coverage ratio as a mitigation plan for the COVID-19 impact on the loan portfolio as of end of September 2020.
-Further precautionary actions might be taken till the end of the grace period, till actual performance of the portfolio start revealing itself.
+Accordingly, QNBAA is continuing its internal protective action started in Q1 2020 by enhancing the level of provisions as well as the portfolio coverage ratio as a mitigation plan for the COVID-19 impact on the loan portfolio.
+Further precautionary actions might be taken progressively in the light of the pandemic is not over yet.